Tamirucode/react-todoitem/README.md

     Once an account is created, they need to login with their password and username.
 Afterthat, the user can see top left navbar link

-    there is a button addtodolist, then click that button, they will greet with blank form need to fill out todolist, after they completed, click the create button
+    there is a button addtodolist, then click that button, they will greet with blank form need to fill out todolist, after they completed,

+    click the create button, once the todolist created the user needs to click the todolist itself which is a link takes them a new blank form

-    which takes them a new blank form used for to create todoitem, after they finished fill out the form click save and go back to ToDoItem navlink, they need
+   used for to create todoitem, after they finished fill out the form click save , once the todoitem is created

-    to open this page to see their created todoitem.
+   the user needs to click the todoitem itself which is a link and takes them a new blank form

+   used for to create todoitempriority, after they finished fill out the form, the user needs open profile page just by click the profile image

+   itself which is a link to see their created todolists, todoitems and todoitempriorities.
+But the user wanted to see only created todolists just only

+   by click top left navbar home page link

 ## User Story